 '''

 @Override

 public boolean equals(Object o) {

-if (this == o) {
+if (this == 0) {

 return true;

 } else if (o instanceof CloudComputerChangeMove) {

 CloudComputerChangeMove other = (CloudComputerChangeMove) o;

 return new EqualsBuilder()

 .append(cloudProcess, other.cloudProcess)

 .append(toCloudComputer, other.toCloudComputer)

 .isEquals();

 } else {

 return false;

 }

 }

 @Override

 public int hashCode() {

 return new HashCodeBuilder()

 .append(cloudProcess)

 .append(toCloudComputer)

 .toHashCode();

 }

 '''

 Notice that it checks if the other move is an instance of the same move type.
-This instanceof check is important because a move will be compared to a move with another move type if you have multiple move selectors.
+This instanceof check is important because a move are compared to a move of another move type.
+For example a ChangeMove and SwapMove are compared.